Italy: Risk Assessment

 Business Climate Rating

-- Reform effort (labor market, banking sector, insolvencies...)
+- Reform efforts (labour market, banking sector, insolvency, etc.)

 - Manufacturing industry still important

 - Renewed competitiveness and stronger export sector

-- Improvement in the financial position of businesses
+- Improvement in the financial position of companies

 - High-quality infrastructure

 - Major tourism potential

-- Private and public debt levels still high, very negative net external position
+- Public debt still high; very negative net external position

 - Large proportion of small, unproductive companies

-- Fragmented political landscape, unity of the country weakened by regions’ push for autonomy
+- Fragmented political landscape; national unity weakened by regions’ push for autonomy

 - Regional disparities